piurafunk/fun-earthed-arcana/Writerside/topics/Feats.md

 You have the training and intuition to administer first aid and other care effectively, granting you the following benefits:

-**Battle Medic.** If you have a Healer’s Kit, you can expend one use of it and tend to a creature within 5 feet of you as an Action.
+**Battle Medic.** If you have a Healer's Kit, you can expend one use of it and tend to a creature within 5 feet of you as an Action.
 That creature can expend one of its Hit Dice, and you then roll that die.
 The creature regains a number of Hit Points equal to the roll plus your Proficiency Bonus.
-**Healing Rerolls.** Whenever you roll a die to determine the number of Hit Points you restore with a spell or with this feat’s Battle Medic benefit, you can reroll the die if it rolls a 1, and you must use the new roll.
+**Healing Rerolls.** Whenever you roll a die to determine the number of Hit Points you restore with a spell or with this feat's Battle Medic benefit, you can reroll the die if it rolls a 1, and you must use the new roll.

 ## Lucky
 _1st-Level Feat_